VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ## Differential Abundance Analysis

-### Introduction
-This is a bioinformatics pipeline that performs differential protein abundance analysis.
-It is designed to provide a streamlined, reproducible workflow for identifying proteins with statistically significant abundance differences between experimental conditions.
+Differential abundance analysis is the main analysis module of this pipeline.
+The pipeline is designed to provide a streamlined, reproducible workflow for identifying proteins with statistically significant abundance differences between experimental conditions.
 It incorporates best-practice recommendations for proteomics data analysis, including normalization, dispersion estimation, and hypothesis testing.
 A comprehensive report with key visualizations for each specified comparison is automatically generated.

 ### Pipeline
 <img height="450" alt="Proteomics Pipeline" src="https://github.com/user-attachments/assets/ca5e73a9-7a5c-4578-bf7b-3ea563cc0237" />